patricknakayama/Red_vs_Blue_Team/README.md

     - Configured `Kibana` alerts in `Elasticsearch Watcher` to monitor WordPress installation.
     - Scanned network with `netdiscover` to identify IP addresses of Targets.
     - Identified exposed ports and services with `Nmap`.
-    - Enumerated site with `WPScan`.
+    - Enumerated site with `WPScan`, `Nikto`, and `Gobuster`.
-    - Exploited vulnerable web server to obtain credentials from `MySQL` database and gain user shell via `SSH`.
+    - Exploited vulnerable web server on Target 1 to obtain credentials from `MySQL` database and gain user shell via `SSH`.
+    - Exploited PHPMailer Remote Code Execution vulnerability on Target 2 to open shell session using Ncat listener.
     - Performed network forensic analysis on live malicious traffic using `Wireshark` and `VirusTotal`.
     - Identified compromised machines and provided security recommendations.